 Louisville, Kentucky…the home of the Kentucky Derby, Kentucky Fried Chicken, and Louisville Slugger bats.
 Named after King Louis XVI of France, the city was founded in 1778 by George Rogers Clark.
 Muhammad Ali and Jennifer Lawrence were born and raised here.
 One third of all bourbon comes from Louisville.
 It’s home to several stops on the Kentucky Bourbon Trail.
 And in 2012, Louisville was the only city in the US to make Zagat’s list of “8 Awesome Foodie Getaways Around the World.”
 This all adds up to make Louisville an excellent place to visit, as well as a great home base for exploring the Kentucky Bourbon Trail.

-Tim and I spent a long weekend in Louisville, discovering the best spots to visit.
-We also made it our home base for touring all nine distilleries on the Kentucky Bourbon Trail (read about that here!).
+Tim and I have visited Louisville twice, discovering the best spots to visit.
+We also made it our home base for touring all eighteen distilleries on the Kentucky Bourbon Trail (read about that here!).

 #1 Churchill Downs